-The feast of Theophany begins with the parish family gathered together for the Holy Supper (St. Josaphat hall).
+The feast of Theophany begins in the evening, with the celebration of Vespers and the Great Water Blessing, followed by the parish family Holy Supper (at St. Josaphat hall).
 As on Christmas Eve, the Lenten character of this Holy Supper is also observed (abstinence from meat and dairy products).